![]() Index |

 while your muscles may still get sore from carrying the heavy lens and other equipment.

 Some photographers own several different Aside from long lenses that originally have a reach of 400mm (full frame equivalent), or more, it is also possible to sometimes achive above 400mm (full frame equivalent) by adding a teleconverter (usually 1.4x, or 2.0x), to a slightly shorter tele lens (for example a 300mm lens), and/or using a camera that has a crop factor (usually 1.5x, 1.6x, or 2.0x), and/or has a high resolution image sensor that produce images that can be cropped, to multiply the orginal focal lenght to achieve the desired full frame equivalent focal length, to compose an image.
 However, long lenses with a reach of 400mm (full frame equivalent), or more, are often (but not always) also compatible with teleconverters.
 Teleconverters are, usually, best suited to be combined with very sharp lenses, such as most prime lenses and some compatible high quality zoom lenses, especially if the subject is relatively slow/static in the frame, and/or moves in a predictable way.
 Trying to use a teleconverter on a long lens of low quality, usually, doesn't yeld enough significant improvement to make it worth using it, compared to cropping and upscaling in post processing.
 This is because using a teleconverter may add various other drawbacks, compared to using the same long lens without the teleconverter.
-Such drawbacks include high risk of dust getting in your camera, taking time and effort to adding/removing the teleconverter, less sharpness, less ease of framing the subject, f-stop limitations, worsened image stabilization problems, auto focus problems, chromatic abberations, vinjetting, DOF choices gets limited.
-(However, a specific depth of field range may be either a disadvantage, or an advantage, depending on what you prefer.)
+Such drawbacks include high risk of dust getting in your camera, taking time and effort to adding/removing the teleconverter, less sharpness, less ease of framing the subject, f-stop limitations, worsened image stabilization problems, auto focus problems, chromatic abberations, vinjetting, DOF (depth of field) choices gets limited.
+A specific DOF (depth of field) may be either a disadvantage, or an advantage, depending on what you prefer.
+The DOF will change depending on the distance from your subject, the aperture, the lens focal length, teleconverter etc. Often, enough DOF to keep most of the subject in focus, but with a blurry background, is desired.
+A wide open aperture is often an advantage when previewing and focusing on the subject, since letting in more light and having a shallow DOF can make it easier to accurately focus, both manually and using autofocus.
+Normally, the camera may temporarily narrow the aperture of the lens to get a specific DOF when taking a shot, but many cameras also have a preveiw DOF option button, to narrow the aperture and preveiw the deeper DOF in real time, before taking a shot, if you want to use that option.
 If you want to use a tele converter, or not, is kind of like a balancing act, because there are both advantages and disadvanages to using a tele converter, depending on your circumstances.
-Occasionally, you may also want to add an extension tube (or a stack of several extension tubes), if you want to photograph subjects at a close distance, closer than the minimal focusing distance of your lens, an/or add a macro converter (closeup filter).
+Occasionally, you may also want to add an extension tube (or a stack of several extension tubes), if you want to photograph subjects at a close distance, even closer than the original minimum focusing distance of your lens, an/or add a macro converter (closeup filter).
 "Long lenses" with zooming capability have gradually become better on the market.
 Depending upon the situation, it may be possible to get image quality close to, or similar to, a comparable prime lens, using a modern zoom lens.
 There may still be benifits using a prime lens, but zoom lenses also have advantages.
 It depends on your preferences what you prefer.
 If you choose a zoom lens, it is a good idea to test it at a few different settings at different focal lengths.
 Zoom lenses may have some issues with softness near the extreme long end of their focal range, but the sharpness may improve if you zoom back slightly, and/or use a slightly narrower aperture.
-Afocal photography through a spotting scope made for bird watching, or through a telescope made for astronomy viewing, can be called digiscoping (if a digital camera is used), or phonescoping (if a smartphone is used).
+Afocal photography through a spotting scope made for bird watching, or through a telescope made for astronomy viewing, or through something similar, can be called digiscoping (if a digital camera is used), or phonescoping (if a smartphone is used), but phonescoping can also commonly be called digiscoping.
 In a pinch, digiscoping and phonescoping can also be done through a barrel of a pair of binoculars.
 Digiscoping was popular during a few years, from when the concept was first introduced in 1999.
 Since then, technological development regarding relatively affordable long lenses, with image stabilization (both for panning and multidirectional vibration reduction), dedicated to photography and videography, has made digiscoping generally less favourable among photographers and videographers.
-However, digiscoping and phonescoping may still be an option depending on your circumstances, especially if you already have a smartphone with a suitable camera, and/or own (or can borrow) a spotting scope etc. If you are a birder and mainly want some pictures to ID the birds, but isn't too hung up on nitpicking image quality, then digiscoping, and/or phonescoping, may suit your conditions.
+However, digiscoping and phonescoping may still be a good option depending on your circumstances, especially if you already have a smartphone with a suitable camera, and/or if you own (or can borrow) a spotting scope etc. If you are a birder and mainly want some pictures to ID the birds, but isn't too hung up on nitpicking image quality, then digiscoping, and/or phonescoping, may suit your conditions.
+A suitable adapter, some type of remote control, and/or a smartphone camera app may help to improve image quality and ease of use.
 An alternative way of photographing birds and wildlife, or sports, is by setting up stationary cameras in appropriate places.
 The stationary cameras are either triggered remotely (by remote control/smartphone/laptop/tablet etc.), or they can be triggered automatically by using motion/sound/heat sensors, and/or timers etc. These stationary cameras may sometimes make use of night vision settings (for example trail cameras and surveillance cameras), to capture pictures and videoclips, or alternatively they may use prepared flashlight set-ups, to capture pictures in otherwise less than ideal light conditions.
 Another alternative way of photographing birds and wildlife, or sports, is by using a camera (usually an action camera) mounted on remote controlled flying drones, or on remote controlled model cars/planes/boats/helicopters, or on real size vehicles, or on living animals/humans etc. |